Martibis/256ART-generative-art-template/README.md

 - `traits.json`: This file contains the code that defines the traits that should be stored on-chain.
 - `inputData.js`: This file emulates how traits would be added from the chain.
 You should not modify this file.
 - `index.html`: This file contains the code for displaying the generative art on the website.
 You can add libraries CDN scripts to this file, but only those that can be found on EthFS.
+- `batch-generator.html`: This file contains the code for generating batch images for testing purposes.
+You should not modify this file, but can run it to generate a batch of previews.

 ### Creating the Generative Art